 Merton Mencap ACES Youth Club

 Merton Mencap run a youth service for young people aged 14 – 18 who have a diagnosis of high functioning Autism Spectrum Disorder (ASD) or Asperger’s.
-The club will run on Thursday evenings from 6.30pm to 8.30pm either in the community or at our Phipps Bridge base.
+The club runs on Thursday evenings, either in the community or at our Phipps Bridge base.